How to Automate Content Creation with AI Without Losing the Human Touch

 - the audience

-- any required internal links
+- the internal links you want included

 This saves time and improves consistency.